-Assembly Bill No. 1482 – statewide rent control – has been approved and signed by the governor as of October 8, 2019.
-While effective January 1, 2020, it is essentially effective right now and will be retroactively effective to any rent increases since March 15, 2019 come January 1, 2020 (i.e. even if you raise the rent now, you may have to reduce it come the new year).
+Assembly Bill No. 1482 – statewide rent control – has been approved and signed by the governor as of October 8, 2019 and is effective January 1, 2020, with retroactive impacts to any rental increases on or after March 15, 2019.

 Read on for further details of this new law and to see if an exemption may apply to your rental property(ies).